 BGB), "public policy" (§ 138 BGB) or "statutory prohibition" (§ 134 BGB), in such a way that the specific public law obligations of the administration can be taken into account.
 This means, for example, that a private law contract to which the administration is a party can be declared void because its object is contrary to the public law obligations of the administration, such as the principle of equality before the law or the principle of accountability in public budget management.
 Interestingly, despite in principle being intended to protect private parties, this situation does not always turn out to be advantageous for the private party involved in a concrete case.
-The principle of all administrative activities, even for those that had previously been recognized for all administrative activities, even for those that had previously been considered as "secondary", i.e. serving only indirectly the "primary" administrative tasks by providing means for the proper functioning of administrative services (procurement or management of public assets).
+The principle of the administration being bound by its public law obligations has gradually been recognized for all administrative activities, even for those that had previously been considered as "secondary", i.e. serving only indirectly the "primary" administrative tasks by providing means for the proper functioning of administrative services (procurement or management of public assets).
 Today, the public-private law divide in Germany is strongly influenced by this "administrative private law", in such a way that the border between public and private law has become blurred.
-2. Specific Problems raised by the Public-Private Law Divide in Germany The problems raised by the public-private law divide in the German legal order can be illustrated by some concrete examples concerning legally founded claims against and entitelements of the administration (2.1), state liability (2.2), contractually founded claims against and entitlements of the administration (2.3), and public sector labour law (2.4). &lt;sup>9 See for example BGH (Bundesgerichtshof - Federal Court of Justice), 25.1.2006 - VIII ZR 398/03 - nos 26 ff. (www.bundesgerichtshof.de).
-Copyleft - Ius Publicum
+2. SPECIFIC PROBLEMS RAISED BY THE PUBLIC-PRIVATE LAW DIVIDE IN GERMANY The problems raised by the public-private law divide in the German legal order can be illustrated by some concrete examples concerning legally founded claims against and entitelements of the administration (2.1), state liability (2.2), contractually founded claims against and entitlements of the administration (2.3), and public sector labour law (2.4).
+9 See for example BGH (Bundesgerichtshof - Federal Court of Justice), 25.1.2006 - VIII ZR 398/03 - nos 26 ff. (www.bundesgerichtshof.de).

 2.1 Statutory claims against and entitlements of the administration The administration can be the object of claims based on private law obligations, just as it can be entitled to sue private parties with claims based on private law obligations.
-2.1.1 Statutory claims against the administration Concerning the administrations' liability to be sued, the border between the application of public and private law is very difficult to draw.
+2.1.1 Statutory claims against the administration10 Concerning the administrations' liability to be sued, the border between the application of public and private law is very difficult to draw.
 When revendications for unjustified enrichment are concerned, the border between public and private law has been quite clearly determined by case law.
 The applicable law depends on the nature of the presumed obligation of the claimant.
 On the other hand, the case law concerning prohibitory actions and the related claims for compensation is completely incoherent.
 The courts often use the same argumentation patterns and yet come to different solutions.
-The situtation is even worse concerning the border between public state liability law and private indemnity law (see infra 2.2).
-Furthermore, the scope of private law regulation is disputed regarding the recovery of expenditure related to management without mandate. &lt;sup>10 See on this point U. Stelkens (note 1), pp. 452 ff.
+The situation is even worse concerning the border between public state liability law and private indemnity law (see infra 2.2).
+Furthermore, the scope of private law regulation is disputed regarding the recovery of expenditure related to management without mandate.
+10 See on this point U. Stelkens (note 1), pp. 452 ff.

-&lt;sup>11 See Fritz Ossenbühl, Staatshaftungsrecht, 5th ed.
-1998, pp. 415 ff. &lt;sup>12 See the analysis of the case law by U. Stelkens (note 1), pp. 465 ff. and Christoph Althammer/Christian Zieglmeier, Der Rechtsweg bei Beeinträchtigungen Privater durch die kommunale Daseinsvorsorge bzw. erwerbswirtschaftliches Handeln der öffentlichen Hand, DVBI.
-2006, 810 ff. &lt;sup>13 See e.g. the analysis of the case law by Friedrich Schoch, Geschäftsführung ohne Auftrag im öffentlichen Recht, Die Verwaltung 38 (2005), 91 ff.
-Copyleft - Ius Publicum
+11 See Fritz Ossenbühl, Staatshaftungsrecht, 5th ed.
+1998, pp. 415 ff.

+12 See the analysis of the case law by U. Stelkens (note 1), pp. 465 ff. and Christoph Althammer/Christian Zieglmeier, Der Rechtsweg bei Beeinträchtigungen Privater durch die kommunale Daseinsvorsorge bzw. erwerbswirtschaftliches Handeln der öffentlichen Hand, DVBI.
+2006, 810 ff.
+13 See e.g. the analysis of the case law by Friedrich Schoch, Geschäftsführung ohne Auftrag im öffentlichen Recht, Die Verwaltung 38 (2005), 91 ff.